alan-teodoro/redis-k8s-templates/best-practices/README.md

 - Set memory limits too tight
 - Use single shard for large datasets
 - Disable persistence for important data
+- **NEVER use Admin UI to create databases** - always use REDB CRD for GitOps compatibility

 ---